 (Estimated reading time 3 minutes)

-Previously, my answer to the question would have been entirely different.
+Previously, my answer to the question would have been entirely different than it is now.
 I might have said it has to do with happiness, minimizing stress, being healthy, achieving goals and having time for those who matter in your life.
 These things are still important to me, but what if you’re sick, stressed out or in terrible circumstances?
 Does having a good year rest on things we potentially have no control over?
 The question rises to the surface – what makes it good?

 This past year has been one of the more difficult of my life.
 There was significant stress, loss and pain.
 There were substantial stress-related health issues to deal with.
 My work plans disintegrated in front of me.
 So, was it a good year?
 According to my previous definition, it was not.
 It certainly didn’t feel good.
 It felt hard.
 Perspective changes everything, and as I observe from where I am currently standing, I realize that, yes, it was hard, but it was also good.